 The Treaty of Fontainebleau

-Louisiana played an important role in France’s diplomatic tactics between 1760 and 1762.
-After the British fully conquered Canada in 1760, the French sought military and financial assistance from Spain.
-Until the death of King Ferdinand VI in 1759, Spain had remained neutral in the conflict.
-Ferdinand’s successor proved more willing to support France against Great Britain.
-Carlos III was a member of the Bourbon family and cousin to France’s Louis XV.
-In August 1761 the two kingdoms formed an alliance known as the Family Compact.
-During alliance negotiations and after the compact was set, French Foreign Minister Étienne François de Stainville, duc de Choiseul used Louisiana as a bargaining chip.
-He hoped the offer of Louisiana would induce Spain to provide France with a large loan, enter the war immediately, or both.
-Spain showed interest in Louisiana but did not agree to Choiseul’s requests.
+After the British conquered French territory in Canada in 1760, France asked Spain for military and financial help.
+In August 1761 the two kingdoms formed an alliance.
+During alliance negotiations the French negotiator tried to use colonial Louisiana as a bargaining chip.
+He hoped that the offer of Louisiana would persuade Spain to provide France with a large loan, enter the war immediately, or both.
+Spain showed interest in Louisiana but did not yet agree.

-Several developments in 1762 made Louisiana a valuable bargaining tool once again.
+Several developments in 1762 made Louisiana a more valuable bargaining chip.
 In January Great Britain declared war on Spain.
-Within a few months France lost significant holdings in the Caribbean, including Martinique, Guadeloupe, and St. Lucia.
-Because these sugar-producing islands generated more wealth than Louisiana, France was willing to give up a portion of the territory to the British for their return.
-Choiseul began negotiating peace terms with British Minister John Stuart, Earl of Bute, in which he agreed to cede the portion of Louisiana east of the Mississippi to Great Britain.
-The British would also keep Canada while France would maintain fishing rights in Newfoundland and regain the Caribbean islands.
-Although New Orleans is located on the east side of the river, Choiseul managed to keep it out of British hands by assuring Bute that there was access to the Gulf of Mexico above the city through Lake Pontchartrain and Lake Maurepas.
+Within a few months France lost several islands they held in the Caribbean, including Martinique, Guadeloupe, and St. Lucia.
+Because these sugar-producing islands generated more wealth than Louisiana, France was willing to give up a piece of the Louisiana territory to the British for the return of these Caribbean lands.
+France began negotiating peace terms with Britain, agreeing to give up the portion of Louisiana east of the Mississippi to Great Britain.
+The British would keep Canada while France would regain the Caribbean islands.
+Although New Orleans is located on the east side of the river, the French negotiator managed to keep it out of British hands by assuring them that there was alternative access to the Gulf of Mexico above the city through Lake Pontchartrain and Lake Maurepas.

-Once a deal was worked out with Bute, Choiseul had the difficult task of convincing his Spanish counterpart, Jerónimo Grimaldi, Marquis de Grimaldi, to agree to it.
-The Spanish opposed a cession of French territory that allowed the British to control the coast along the Gulf of Mexico.
-Spain became even less willing to negotiate a peace settlement when news of the capture of Havana reached Europe.
+The Spanish opposed France giving up territory that would allow the British to control the coast along the Gulf of Mexico.
+Spain became even less willing to negotiate a peace settlement when news of the capture of Havana (the capital of one of their colonies in the Caribbean) reached Europe.
 To persuade Spain to end the war, France offered its ally western Louisiana and New Orleans.
-The Spanish agreed, believing the territory would provide a buffer between the British colonies and Mexico’s mineral wealth.
+The Spanish agreed, believing the territory would provide a buffer zone between the British colonies and Mexico’s mineral wealth.

-Both the Treaty of Fontainebleau and the preliminary peace agreement that became the Treaty of Paris were signed on the same day at the French palace Château de Fontainebleau on November 3, 1762.
-Representatives of Great Britain, France, and Spain ratified the final version of the Treaty of Paris on February 10, 1763.
+Both the Treaty of Fontainebleau and a draft of the Treaty of Paris were signed on the same day at a French palace called Château de Fontainebleau on November 3, 1762.
+Representatives of Great Britain, France, and Spain formally approved the final version of the Treaty of Paris on February 10, 1763.

 Terms of the Treaty of Fontainebleau were not made public until 1764.
-Louisianans did not learn of their Spanish subjecthood until late spring of that year, and the first Spanish governor, Antonio de Ulloa, did not arrive in New Orleans until 1766.
-Upset over new trade regulations implemented by the Spanish, white Creole leaders ousted Ulloa during a 1768 insurrection.
+Louisianans did not know they would be subject to Spanish rule until late spring of that year, and the first Spanish governor, Antonio de Ulloa, did not arrive in New Orleans until 1766.
+Upset over new trade regulations implemented by the Spanish, white Creole leaders organized an insurrection that forced Ulloa to leave Louisiana.
 With the arrival of General Alejandro O’Reilly and two thousand troops in 1769, Spain fully took command of Louisiana and continued to govern the colony until 1803.